AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 =========================================================
-AWS Global Transit Transit Network Workflow Instructions
+AWS Global Transit Network Workflow Instructions
 =========================================================

 This workflow provides you with a step by step instructions to build a Global Transit Network.